MysteriousJ/Joystick-Input-Examples/README.md

 ## Inputs
 The basic inputs on joysticks are
--Buttons, delivered as bitflags.
+- Buttons, delivered as bitflags.
--Values for analog sticks and shoulder triggers.
+- Values for analog sticks and shoulder triggers.
 Delivered as signed or unsigned integers.
 Analog sticks have 2 axes, X and Y, that range from MIN_SHORT to MAX_SHORT, with 0 being centered.
 Triggers can have the same range, or go from 0 to MAX_SHORT.
 - A POV hat for the d-pad.
 This can be implemented as bitflags or a integer representing a direction, such as 1 to the north, 2 to north-east, 3 to east, etc. and 0 for being centered.

 Joysticks may support non-standard inputs such as touchpads and accelerometers.
 For HID devices, these are delivered along with standardized data, but are specific to the device and must be reverse-engineered.
 [Here's some reverse-engineering of a Playstation 4 controller](http://eleccelerator.com/wiki/index.php?title=DualShock_4).

 ## Outputs
+Outputs are usually non-standard extensions, such as
+- Force feedback, a.k.a. rumble or haptics
+- LEDs
+- Audio

 Older joysticks supported HID force feedback, but not the controllers currently popular for games; XBox and PS4 controllers can't do rumble through HID.
 XInput provides a function to cause rumble on XBox controllers.
 You can set rumble and LED color on PS4 controllers by directly writing reverse-engineered data through RawInput.

+Some APIs have "Effects" for force feedback that get generalized and complex, but XBox and PS4 rumble is activated through two simple linear values—one for each motor in the gamepad.
+If a program never turns off rumble, XBox controllers will stop rumbling when the program terminates.
+PS4 controllers will continue to rumble, but stop after a few seconds of recieving no instructions.

 ## APIs
 We'll do a brief overview of each API.
 The `src` folder contains small example programs to illustrate implementation details.
 You can run them in Visual Studio by opening `Joystick Input Examples.sln` in the `vs` folder, or by running `build.bat` with a Visual Studio developer command line and launching the `.exe`s.